-COED 612 Counseling for Human Growth & the Lifespan (3 Credits)
+COED 612 Counseling for Human Growth & Lifespan (3 Credits)

 In this course, candidates will be able to understand the stages of lifespan development with applications to counseling.
 Current research findings on major developmental issues including physical, social, emotional, speech and language, and cognitive processes of individuals will be emphasized.

-COED 620 Legal & Ethical Issues in Counseling (3 Credits)
+COED 620 Legal and Ethical Issues in Counseling (3 Credits)

 COED 621 Principles of Counseling (3 Credits)

 This course provides an understanding of counseling theory and strategies.
 Focus is placed on developing skills to work with families, individuals, and crisis interventions.
 Participants will gain an understanding of the counseling theories used in psychodynamic approaches, humanistic, cognitive, and behavioral genres.

-COED 622 Counseling Theories and Psychotherapy (3 Credits)
+COED 622 Counseling Theory and Psychotherapy (3 Credits)

-COED 623 Counseling Techniques & Skills (3 Credits)
+COED 623 Counseling Techniques and Skills (3 Credits)

-This course is intended to give the beginning, counselor an opportunity to explore and focus on, the practice of basic counseling skills and the, experiential application of theories and basic, techniques of counseling.
-This course includes, in-class and outside class components.
-Class time, will include instruction, demonstration of skills,, student practice of skills, showing of students', videos, evaluation of students' work, and the, giving of feedback by the professor and by class, members.
-The outside class component requires, small group cooperation in the making of a video, each week that demonstrate the skills being taught, and practiced
+This course is intended to give the beginning counselor an opportunity to explore and focus on the practice of basic counseling skills and the experiential application of theories and basic techniques of counseling.
+This course includes in-class and outside class components.
+Class time will include instruction, demonstration of skills, student practice of skills, showing of students' videos, evaluation of students' work, and the giving of feedback by the professor and by class members.
+The outside class component requires small group cooperation in the making of a video each week to demonstrate the skills being taught and practiced.

 COED 630C Community and Agency Counseling (3 Credits)

 This course provides an in-depth study of community counseling settings.
-Pre-service counselors are exposed to relevant issues in the counseling profession, including but not limited to, national accreditation standards for counselor education programs, counseling certifications, and state licensure guideline.
+Pre-service counselors are exposed to relevant issues in the counseling profession including, but not limited to, national accreditation standards for counselor education programs, counseling certifications, and state licensure guidelines.
 Coursework emphasizes counseling and consulting skills that prepare counseling candidates to provide effective client assistance and work collaboratively in the community.